-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2015 admissions: C2 Number of qualified applicants offered a place on waiting list 0 C2 Number accepting a place on the waiting list N/A C2 Number of wait-listed students admitted N/A

-- C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2016 admissions: C2 Number of qualified applicants offered a place on waiting list 0 C2 Number accepting a place on the waiting list n/a C2 Number of wait-listed students admitted n/a Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?